phillip2468/Portfolio-Manager/README.md

 It is a stateless, single-page app using [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [React JS](https://reactjs.org/) to manage and respond to requests made by the user.
 It can be deployed on [Heroku](https://www.heroku.com/) which allows users to access the website from any device they wish to choose.

-When deployed to [Heroku](https://www.heroku.com/) the flask application runs inside a [Gunicorn](https://gunicorn.org/) WSGI app server.
+When deployed to [Heroku](https://www.heroku.com/), [nginx](https://www.nginx.com/) routes the requests from the heroku frontend and passes it onto the [Gunicorn](https://gunicorn.org/) WSGI app server.
 Any interactions that require storage and retrieval are performed by the [Postgresql](https://www.postgresql.org/) database.
 A seperate [celery](https://docs.celeryproject.org/en/stable/getting-started/introduction.html) worker performs actions in the background asynchronously and tasks are stored in a separate [Redis](https://redis.io/) queue.

 An example of this website can be found [here](https://morning-temple-33157.herokuapp.com/).